OriHoch/data4dappl/README.md

 bin/minikube_local_development.sh
 ```

+You can delete the ckan deployment: `kubectl delete deployment ckan`

 Keep it running in the background, and start ckan locally from a Python virtualenv

 We use [pipenv](https://docs.pipenv.org/) to manage the virtualenv and handle the dependencies